tunguskacc/cubicsdr/README.md

 ## How to run

-You can run it with
+You can run it with the following command:

 ```bash
 docker run \